Georgia Fowler Dons Shimmery Green Lingerie On Instagram

 And it’s true that Fowler takes advantage of social media to share her real self with her fans.
 She has over 882,000 followers on Instagram alone.

-Plus, in terms of her goals, Georgia also mentioned that “I want to keep busy, keep working.
+Plus, in terms of her goals, Georgia also shared, “I want to keep busy, keep working.
 Do my best in everything that I can do and I want to read a book a month.
 I’d also like to communicate with people more, and not just on social media.”